Potato 2.1: Instance Display, Visual AI, and Span Linking

 allowed_target_labels: ["PERSON"]

-YOLO — Best for fast, precise object detection using local inference.
-Supports YOLOv8 variants and YOLO-World for open-vocabulary detection.
+YOLO is the one to use for fast, precise object detection with local inference.
+It supports YOLOv8 variants and YOLO-World for open-vocabulary detection.

 ai_support: